R93Sniper/TLMP_files/README.md

-# "The Last Map Pack" (TLMP) Files
+# "Inferno's Ancient Map Pack" (H1) Files
-This repository is the source files for TLMP uploaded to steam.
-[You can find the map pack here](null)
+This repository is the source files for The Halo 1 part of Inferno's Ancient Map Pack uploaded to steam.
+[You can find the map pack here](https://steamcommunity.com/sharedfiles/filedetails/?id=3416044699)

 These tags work with the Halo 1 MCC Editing Kit ONLY.
 It is not meant for use with Halo Custom Edition or Halo 1 Xbox!